Skin blemish removal using Advanced Electrolysis

 Also known as Advanced Cosmetic Procedures (ACP)

-Advanced cosmetic procedures is a safe and effective form of skin blemish reduction using electrolysis.
+Advanced cosmetic procedures is a safe and effective form of skin blemish reduction using electrolysis and is non-surgical and non-invasive.
 Electrolysis is best known as a permanent hair removal method which works by passing an electrical current into the root of the hair follicle and destroying it.
 However, electrical current can also be used to remove skin blemishes such as skin tags and thread veins.
 The electrical current passes down a probe and into the skin where it effectively cauterises the blemish enabling it to be removed without surgery and with minimal discomfort.
 In most cases, only a couple of treatments may be needed to achieve results.

 If you would like to find out more, or to book in for your FREE consultation, please contact us.
 We love to hear from you and are always happy to chat and answer any questions with no obligation.